Thank you for attending the SPE/ICoTA Workshop.

 Refracturing parent wells has also become a valuable option for mitigating the negative impacts of fracturing interaction from infill wells or child wells.
 The potential for improving the performance of the infill well can result from addressing depleted reservoirs with refracturing applications.

-This workshop creates a venue for attendees to engage with subject matter experts on a variety of technologies, well conditions and lessons learned.
-This workshop is an opportunity to network as well as to learn the newest developments.
+This workshop created a venue for attendees to engage with subject matter experts on a variety of technologies, well conditions and lessons learned.
+This workshop was an opportunity to network as well as to learn the newest developments.